-All of the residential-only lots from previous years will continue to be residential only.
+Most of the residential-only lots from previous years will continue to be residential only.
 However, if a resident student chooses to drive to a different dorm to visit a friend or to work on a group project, they are able to park in a legal parking space without fear of being towed.
 This also applies for commuters, faculty, and staff.

-All of the same lots are available for commuter, faculty, and staff as they were in previous years; this year the only difference is that if your lot fills up, you do not automatically have to go to Satellite Parking.
+Most of the same lots are available for commuter, faculty, and staff as they were in previous years; this year the only difference is that if your lot fills up, you do not automatically have to go to Satellite Parking.

 Satellite Parking is still available.
 However, you may choose to park in any other commuter, faculty and staff parking lot that has an open parking space, without fear of being towed.